-The intent of these procedures is to select the right individual in accordance with the needs of the College and within appropriate policy and affirmative action guidelines.
-Search committee members, the administration, and the Board of Trustees take seriously their role in the process.
-As NCCC wishes to make the process as comfortable as possible, applicants are welcome to e-mail Human Resources about these procedures or about the status of their application at any time.
+The intent of these procedures is to select the right individual in accordance with the needs of the College and within appropriate policy and equal opportunity guidelines.
+Search committee members and the administration of the College take pride in their role in the hiring process.
+As NCCC wishes to make the process as comfortable as possible, applicants are welcome to email Human Resources about these procedures or about the status of their application at any time.

-Competitive positions (most clerical positions plus custodians and the storekeeper) are filled from a certified eligible list provided by the Niagara County Civil Service Office.
-Persons interested in the civil service competitive positions should contact the County Civil Service Office for information about testing and placement on the list (phone: 716.438.4071; automated examination number: 716.439.7281; website: www.niagaracounty.com).
+Competitive positions are filled from a certified eligible list provided by the Niagara County Civil Service Office.
+Persons interested in civil service competitive positions should contact the Niagara County Civil Service Office for information about testing and placement on the list (phone: 716-438-4071; website: www.niagaracounty.com).
 If you are currently on a civil service list for a competitive position for which NCCC is hiring for, please apply to the position.

-Non-competitive positions (maintenance and groundskeepers) are filled from applications that have been approved as qualified to fill the position by the Niagara County Civil Service Office.
-Persons interested in non-competitive positions may submit a resume or call to request an application that will be kept on file for one year.
+Non-competitive positions are filled from applications that have been approved as qualified by Niagara County Civil Service Office.
+Apply online for non-competitive positions.